mmansion/UT_FMX_213/SYLLABUS.md

     * Observation of religious holy days
     * Requirements of military service
     * Unforeseen emergencies such as illness, injury, hospitalization, deaths in the immediate family, consequences of severe weather and other crises.

-    * <sub>Students should contact instructors as soon as possible in these cases.</sub><br><sub>Instructors may require documentation or verification to excuse unscheduled absences.</sub><br><sub>Employment schedules, athletic conditioning and practice schedules and personal appointments are not valid reasons for excused absences.</sub><br><sub> It is the responsibility of the student to initiate and maintain communication with the professor in case of an unusual circumstance</sub><sub> It is your responsibility to determine what you missed and coordinate with your classmates to make up the work.</sub>
+    * ```Students should contact instructors as soon as possible in these cases.
+Instructors may require documentation or verification to excuse unscheduled absences.
+Employment schedules, athletic conditioning and practice schedules and personal appointments are not valid reasons for excused absences.
+It is the responsibility of the student to initiate and maintain communication with the professor in case of an unusual circumstance.
+It is your responsibility to determine what you missed and coordinate with your classmates to make up the work.```

 ### Critique